Opinion | Amy Coney Barrett’s hearing is a disgusting spectacle of GOP dishonesty

 The most overarching lie Republicans told is that they want judges who understand that politics have no role in judging.
 They lamented the fact that we no longer simply accept that if a judge is qualified, no matter their political beliefs, they should be confirmed (Merrick Garland can testify to how sincere Republicans are about that).

-“You and I both know that judges should not be policymakers,” said Sen. John Cornyn (Texas).
+“You and I both know that judges should not be policymakers,” said Sen. John Cornyn (Tex.).
 “Judges should not be unelected super-legislators, giving their political allies wins they could not secure through the rough-and-tumble of the political process.”

-Why, Republicans would be heartstricken if a court ever gave them a win they could not obtain through the political process!
+Why, Republicans would be heart-stricken if a court ever gave them a win they could not obtain through the political process!

-“Democrats view the court as a super-legislature,” agreed Sen. Ted Cruz (Texas).
+“Democrats view the court as a super-legislature,” agreed Sen. Ted Cruz (Tex.).
 “Who in their right mind would want the United States of America ruled by five unelected lawyers in black robes?”

 If you don’t recall Cruz raising this objection when the court’s conservative majority eviscerated the Voting Rights Act, for instance, that’s because he didn’t.